SBX Cars Selects Blueshift to Power Next-Generation Customer Engagement

-London, United Kingdom, July 14, 2025 (GLOBE NEWSWIRE) -- Blueshift, the leading Intelligent Customer Engagement Platform provider, today announced that SBX Cars, a fast-growing digital marketplace connecting millions of automotive enthusiasts worldwide, has chosen Blueshift to accelerate its omnichannel marketing strategy and deliver personalised experiences at scale.
+San Francisco, CA, July 14, 2025 (GLOBE NEWSWIRE) -- Blueshift, the leading Intelligent Customer Engagement Platform provider, today announced that SBX Cars, a fast-growing digital marketplace connecting millions of automotive enthusiasts worldwide, has chosen Blueshift to accelerate its omnichannel marketing strategy and deliver personalized experiences at scale.

 Founded by the creators of Supercar Blondie, SBX Cars has quickly emerged as a destination for discovering, buying, and selling extraordinary vehicles.
 With a highly engaged audience across SMS, email, mobile, and social channels—including YouTube and Instagram—SBX Cars is committed to making luxury automotive transactions more seamless and customer-centric.

-As part of this partnership, SBX Cars will utilise Blueshift’s AI-powered platform to orchestrate targeted campaigns across various channels, including personalised recommendations and automated communications tailored to customer behavior and preferences.
+As part of this partnership, SBX Cars will utilize Blueshift’s AI-powered platform to orchestrate targeted campaigns across various channels, including personalized recommendations and automated communications tailored to customer behavior and preferences.
 The integration is designed to improve engagement and build stronger customer relationships throughout the purchase journey.

 "At SBX Cars, delivering a standout experience is at the heart of everything we do," said Paul Armstrong, Head of Growth Marketing at SBX Cars.
 "Blueshift gives us the tools and intelligence to understand our customers in real time and engage them with relevance and precision.
 We’re excited about the potential of Blueshift to help us scale our marketing, deepen relationships, and drive growth across all our channels."